harkano/maddie/README.md

 ![Loud Mode](https://i.imgur.com/MtVp1KM.png "Loud Mode")

-I will be quieter if you prefix with !! (once you're comfortable with the detailed results) e.g. `!!unleash+2`
+It will be quieter if you prefix with !! (once you're comfortable with the detailed results) e.g. `!!unleash+2`

 ![Quiet Mode](https://i.imgur.com/5iVp7FK.png "Quiet Mode")